You pay 6% of your salary in to SAUL.

 You can also make lump sum payments in to SAUL if you wish.

-You can increase, reduce or stop additional payments in to SAUL at any time but you can't start making additional payments while you're on sick leave.
+You can increase, reduce or stop additional payments in to SAUL at any time but you can't start making additional payments while you're on sick leave or during your notice period.

 Your additional payments in to SAUL won't be taxed.